Lux Æterna (film): Release

 The film had its world premiere at the Cannes Film Festival on 18 May 2019.
 It was set to screen at the Tribeca Film Festival in April 2020; however, the festival was cancelled due to the COVID-19 pandemic.
 It was released in France on 23 September 2020 by UFO Distribution and Potemkine Films.

 Yellow Veil Pictures distributes its US rights to release the film in the United States and Canada in May 2022.

 Reception

-The review aggregator website Rotten Tomatoes calculated a 63% approval rating from 56 reviews, with an average rating of 5.9/10.
+The review aggregator website Rotten Tomatoes calculated a 64% approval rating from 58 reviews, with an average rating of 5.9/10.
 The website's consensus reads, "Stylish but hollow, Lux Æterna represents a frustrating regression for writer-director Gaspar Noé."
+On Metacritic the film has an average score of 59% out of 14 critics indicating “mixed or average reviews”.